GewelsJI/gewelsji.github.io/_pages/about.md

 #### 🚩 <span style="color: #aa0404;">[Research Topic #2] Camouflaged Scene Understanding</span>

-Camouflaged scene understanding focuses on the perception and analysis of objects that blend into their surroundings, making them difficult to detect due to low contrast and unclear boundaries (Ref: <a href="https://www.nature.com/articles/nature03312">Nature 2005</a>).
+Camouflaged scene understanding focuses on the perception and analysis of objects that blend into their surroundings, making them difficult to detect due to low contrast and unclear boundaries (Ref: <a href="https://www.nature.com/articles/nature03312">Cuthill etal.
+Nature 2005.</a>).
 This research area is crucial for real-world applications such as bushfire detection, wildlife monitoring, search/rescue operations, and military surveillance.
 The core challenge lies in developing models that can effectively capture subtle visual cues and contextual information to accurately identify camouflaged objects in complex environments.

 <!---------------------------- cod10k ---------------------------->